alex-run-code/grandpy/README.txt

 How to launch

 1. Position yourself in the root folder.
+2. Launch virtualenv
-2. Launch requirements.txt (pip install requirements.txt)
+3. Launch requirements.txt (pip install -r requirements.txt)
-3. Launch app.py (py app.py)
+4. Launch app.py (py app.py)
-4. Type the adress of the server in your browser
+5. Type the adress of the server in your browser

 How to test